-A social group playing bowls twice a week.
+A social group playing bowls once a week.
 Six people at each session divided into two teams.
 A break at half time for a chat, tea and biscuits.
 They have fun playing 21 ends, and each team likes to win their game!
 Newcomers are most welcome to give it a try.
 Scroll down for additional information.

 £3.50 per session, including tea and biscuits.

 “BOWLS IS FOR OLD PEOPLE?
 A common misconception.
 It’s true that older people can happily play bowls no matter what the level of fitness, but it is also a game that people of any age can play.

 Ifold is blessed with facilities that perfectly suit the game of Short Mat Bowls, although Kelsey Large-Hall accepts a longer mat than the usual Short Mat, resulting in a unique form of Long Short Mat.